OGGM/pytest-mpl/README.rst

 This is a plugin to facilitate image comparison for `Matplotlib <http://www.matplotlib.org>`__ figures in pytest.

+This fork adds a few OGGM specific features and enhancements.

 For each figure to test, the reference image is subtracted from the generated image, and the RMS of the residual is compared to a user-specified tolerance.
 If the residual is too large, the test will